MartinSStewart/elm-review-bot/README.md

 - Check that the Elm version range in the elm.json file is valid
 - Check that packages don't depend on packages that no longer exist
 - Check that all the types used by exposed functions are also exposed
+- Detect Debug.* functions (apparently there's some bug that lets you include Debug.log in published packages)

 This bot is written 100% written using Elm and is hosted with Lamdera.